Skip to navigation Skip to content Skip to subnav

 • § 293.
 When parents live separately

-(a) When parents of minor children, or parents and stepparents of minor children, whether said parents are married or unmarried, are living separately, on the complaint of either parent or stepparent or, if it is a party in interest, the Department for Children and Families, the Family Division of the Superior Court may make such decree concerning parental rights and responsibilities and parent-child contact (as defined in section 664 of this title), and the support of the children, as in cases where either parent deserts or without just cause fails to support.
-Thereafter on the motion of either of the parents, the stepparent, or the Department for Children and Families, the court may annul, vary or modify the decrees.
+(a) When parents of minor children, or parents and stepparents of minor children, whether said parents are married or unmarried, are living separately, on the complaint of either parent or stepparent or, if it is a party in interest, the Department for Children and Families, the Family Division of the Superior Court may make such decree concerning parental rights and responsibilities and parent-child contact as defined in section 664 of this title, and the support of the children, as in cases where either parent deserts or without just cause fails to support the children.
+Thereafter on the motion of either of the parents, the stepparent, or the Department for Children and Families, the court may annul, vary, or modify the decrees.

-When complaint is made under section 292, 293 or 294 of this title, a summons shall be issued to the other party directing him to cause his appearance therein to be entered not later than 21 days after the date of the service thereof and show cause why the prayer of the complaint should not be granted, which summons and the complaint shall be served on such party as provided by section 596 or by section 597 of this title.
-After the filing of such complaint, the Superior Court in which the cause is pending, or any Superior judge, may, on application of either party make such order concerning the care and custody of the minor children during the pendency of the complaint, as is deemed expedient and for the benefit of such children.
+When a complaint is made under section 293 of this title, a summons shall be issued to the other party directing such person to appear not later than 21 days after the date of the service and show cause why the complaint should not be granted.
+The summons and complaint shall be served on the party as provided by Rule 4.0 of the Vermont Rules for Family Proceedings.
+After the filing of the complaint, the Superior Court in which the cause is pending, or any Superior judge, may, on application of either party make such order concerning the care and custody of the minor children during the pendency of the complaint, as is deemed expedient and for the benefit of such children.
 (Amended 1971, No. 98, § 5, eff.
 April 22, 1971; 1973, No. 193 (Adj.
 Sess.), § 3, eff.
-April 9, 1974.)
+April 9, 1974; 2023, No. 175 (Adj.
+Sess.), § 13c, eff.
+July 1, 2024.)

 • § 296.
 Liability of stepparents